arunasurya/bisqtransifex/translatordoc.md

 # Translator Documentation

 ## Current Projects
-As of April 2019, we have one active project, bisq-desktop.
-We are planning to translate the Bisq site in the future.
+As of April 2019, we have one active project, bisq-desktop, in Transifex.
+In the near future, we are planning to start translating certain Bisq pages and core documentation.
+This will be announced in three major communication channels: Slack transifex channel, announcements in Transifex and on Bisq forum.

 ## New Translators
 Anyone is welcome to become a translator by creating an account on Transifex and requesting permission to translate on https://www.transifex.com/bisq.
 Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages are being compensated.